-Concert Orchestra gives the student an opportunity to develop individual and ensemble musical expression.
-Skills taught include advanced bowing technique, left-hand technique including high- position patterns, ensemble playing, and improved sight-reading.
-Students learn how to musically interpret a variety of styles as they are introduced to standard orchestral literature from classical to popular music.
+Concert Orchestra 2 gives the student an opportunity to continue to develop individual and ensemble musical expression and expand playing technique and concepts introduced in Concert Orchestra 1.
+Skills are improved in bowing technique, left-hand technique, including high-position patterns, ensemble playing, and sight- reading ability.
+Knowledge of style and musical interpretation increase as students perform standard orchestral literature from classical to popular music.
 Attendance is required for all performances and special rehearsals.

-127421 & 127422 (Year-long) CONCERT ORCHESTRA 2

-Grades: 10-12 1 Fine Arts credit Prerequisite: Previous instrumental experience and audition for the instructor.
+127441 & 127442 (Year-long) SYMPHONIC ORCHESTRA (HONORS OPTION) Grades: 9-12 1 Fine Arts credit Prerequisite: Previous instrumental experience and audition for the instructor.